hdfiresky/Dramaverse/backend.md

     # A long, random, and secret string for signing JWTs
     # IMPORTANT: Change this to your own unique secret!
     JWT_SECRET="replace-this-with-a-very-long-and-random-string"

+    # (Optional) The subpath for the Socket.IO server if running behind a reverse proxy sub-directory.
+    # Must start and end with a slash. e.g. /dramaveerse/socket.io/
+    SOCKET_IO_PATH="/dramaveerse/socket.io/"
     ```

 6.  **Configure `.gitignore`**: Create a `.gitignore` file in the `backend` directory to prevent sensitive files from being committed.